ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #consume_data_ui}
 {: ui}

 You cannot consume data by using the console.
-You can consume data only using the [CLI](/docs/EventStreams?topic=EventStreams-quick-setup-guide&interface=cli#consume_data_cli).
+You can consume data using the [CLI](/docs/EventStreams?topic=EventStreams-quick-setup-guide&interface=cli#consume_data_cli) or the [Kafka API](https://kafka.apache.org/documentation/#consumerapi).

 ## Step 6: Consume data using the CLI
 {: #consume_data_cli}